damgam0288/comp2120-a3/.gitlab/issue_templates/issue_template_1.md

 *Optional: state any assumptions about the development environment*

 ### Acceptance Criteria
-- [ ] List the problems that this issue aims to fix
+- [ ] List the effects that would result after solving this issue

 ### Related Issues
-*Hashtag any related issues here, or in the "Linked Items" below*
+*Optional: Hashtag any related issues here, or in the "Linked Items" below*